rcav8tr/CS2Mod-ResourceLocator/ReadMe.md

 ### Buildings With Multiple Resources.
 - Many buildings require more than one resource.
-- Most buildings produce only one resource (exception is Recycling Center).
+  Most buildings produce only one resource (exception is Recycling Center).
-- Most buildings store only one resource (exception is cargo transport buildings).
-- If a building requires, produces, or stores more than one resource, the building color is set according to the top **selected resource**.
+  If a building requires or produces more than one resource, the building color is set according to the top **selected resource**.
   For example, Steel requires both Coal and Metals.
   If the **Display Option** is Requires and both Coal and Metals resources are selected, then for a building that produces Steel, the color is set for Coal because Coal is higher in the list than Metals.
+- Most buildings store only one resource (exception is cargo transport buildings).
+  If a building stores more than one resource, the color is set according to the top **selected resource** currently stored in the building.
+- Even though different port storage buildings can hold different resources, the color for all is set the same as the port gate.
 - To view these buildings in their other color(s), deselect the top resource of the building.

 ### Special Case Buildings
 Most buildings that require, produce, sell, and store resources are commercial, industrial, and office companies.
 Some resources are produced in buildings other than companies.
-Some resources are stored in buildings other than warehouses.
+Some resources are stored in buildings other than industrial warehouses.

 The special case buildings are:
 - Recycling Center - Produces from garbage: Metals, Plastics, Textiles, Paper